~ The Ebenezer Foundry of

 £5 11s 0d |

-1 Richard Cobden.
-The MP was known as “The Apostle of Freetrade” which
+The MP was known as "The Apostle of Freetrade" which makes him a

 orator” and as “the Hero of the Bloodless Revolution.”